kizion/Simple-Flash-Card/README.md

 install docker environment

 #STEP2:
-open to the source code file path with (cmd/terminal)
+open to the source file path with (cmd/terminal)

 #STEP3: copy these commands to the cmd (modify the your_path)<br/>